Euxoa niveilinea

 Similar Taxa

-- Euxoa auxiliaris (army cutworm)Similar larval and ecological role as a pest; distinguished by patterns and geographic distribution (E. auxiliaris is more western and migratory)
+- Euxoa auxiliaris (army cutworm)Similar larval and ecological role as a pest; distinguished by wing patterns and geographic distribution (E. auxiliaris is more western and migratory)

 - Other Euxoa speciesNumerous share larval habits and general appearance; require genitalic examination or molecular analysis for definitive identification